alisw/AliPhysics/MUON/READMEcalib.txt

 You might also be interested in the AliMUONStoreHelper::Diff() method which generates an AliMUONV2DStore containing the difference (either absolute or relative) of two AliMUONV2DStore.

+\section calib_s5 A note on status and status map

+A special kind of object is the status map.
+It would deserve a full documentation (and that will need to be done some day), but for the moment, please have a look at the MUONStatusMap.C macro which can let you play with it.
+For more information, have a look at the AliMUONPadStatusMaker and AliMUONPadStatusMapMaker.

 */